caxsolindia/cloudformation-aws-client-vpn-demo/README.md

 4. Fill in the required parameters for the stack, such as ServerCertificateArn and ClientCertificateArn. \
 5. Wait for the stack creation to complete.
 This may take several minutes. \

+# For ServerCertificateArn and ClientCertificateArn
+here two step to imoort these arn
+1. you can import by manual step
+   - follow these link for reference :- https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual
+2. using ACM service on aws

 # VPC Setup
 The VPC includes a public subnet with a NAT Gateway, and a private subnet.
 The NAT Gateway allows the resources in the private subnet to access the internet.